FAQ’s – Frequently Asked Questions

 • How Quickly May I Enroll My Teen?

 The minimum is 72 hours, sooner if medicals are within 6 weeks and other documentation is available.

 • What is the Duration and/or Mandatory Commitment of the Program?

-Each student is unique and his program duration will depend on her ability to apply the concepts and principals in her interaction with her peers within the program.
+Each student is unique and his program duration will depend on his ability to apply the concepts and principals in his interaction with his peers within the program.
 His public display and the progress of the family will be taken into high consideration.
 15 months is the normal length of stay.
 Students with lower maturity level may require a longer length of stay.

 • Why is the Program for Boys Only?

 By eliminating the distractions of girls, we will have put a tremendous block on peer pressure.
 When girls are not around, boys seem more free to share, less concerned about being the popular one, less concerned about how they appear and less prone to get into fights over girls.

 • How Do I Get My Son to Treasure Coast Academy?

 Once you let your son know, the next step is getting him here.
 You can travel with your son and bring him to Florida.
 However, if the idea of change intimidates your son, he may react to your choice by increasing the level of hostility in the family.
 If this occurs you may want to consider hiring a youth transport & escort service to come to your residence and escort him to the program.
 If this is your only alternative, we can suggest one that we have had good success with.
 Good youth transport services are often made up of Christian parents just like you who have had a teen in a similar program.
 If your teen has run away, some transport services also specialize in searching for and rescuing teens from runaway situations.